Justin Kader

 Population Studies of Extratidal Stars Around Globular Clusters

-My current work focuses on identifying globular cluster stars which have been removed from the parent cluster and now live beyond its tidal influence.
+This project focuses on identifying globular cluster stars which have been removed from the parent cluster and now live beyond its tidal influence.
 Since the globular clusters of the Galactic bulge are heavily obscured by attenuating dust and occupy densely crowded fields, special care must be taken to de-redden the photometry and decontaminate the sample.
 Using de-reddened NUV-optical six-band photometry from the Dark Energy Camera on the Blanco 4-m telescope at CTIO, it was possible to construct well populated color magnitude diagrams of both the field and the inner cluster.
 I used the optimal contrast color-magnitude filtering technique, as well as Gaia eDR3 proper motions, to identify candidate extratidal cluster stars.

 Preliminary results suggest that the candidate extratidal stars are found preferentially in overdensities, either along the line connecting the cluster to the Galactic bulge, or in opposing sectors around the cluster.
 Population fractions and radial gradients among the candidate extratidal stars are being studied.